-As shown in ref.
-[12], the absence (presence) of a directed path from an equation vertex to a variable vertex in the equilibrium causal ordering graph indicates that a soft intervention targeting a parameter in that equation has no (a generic) effect on the value of that variable once the system has reached equilibrium again.
+As shown in [5], the absence (presence) of a directed path from an equation vertex to a variable vertex in the equilibrium causal ordering graph indicates that a soft intervention targeting a parameter in that equation has no (a generic) effect on the value of that variable once the system has reached equilibrium again.
 Furthermore, the absence (presence) of a directed path from a cluster to a variable vertex in the equilibrium causal ordering graph indicates that a perfect intervention targeting the cluster has no (a generic) effect on the value of that variable once the system has reached equilibrium again.
-Notice that the variables $v_i$ in the equilibrium causal ordering graph do not always end up in the same cluster with the equilibrium equation $f_i$ of the natural labelling.
-For example, we see in Figure 5(g) that a soft intervention targeting the equilibrium equation $f_0$ (e.g., a change in the value of $U_5$ ) does not affect the value of the outflow rate $X_0$ at equilibrium (since there is no directed path from $f_0$ to $v_0$ ), even though $f_0$ was obtained from the dynamic equation for the time derivative of the outflow rate $X_0(t)$ .
-Similarly, targeting $f_t$ with a soft intervention in the viral infection model has no effect on $X_I$ at equilibrium and targeting $f_C$ in the reaction network model has no effect on the equilibrium distribution of $X_C$ .
-This suggests that the causal structure at equilibrium of perfectly adapted dynamical systems may differ from the transient causal structure.
+Notice that the variables v_i in the equilibrium causal ordering graph do not always end up in the same cluster with the equilibrium equation f_i of the natural labelling.
+For example, we see in Figure 5g that a soft intervention targeting the equilibrium equation f_O (e.g. a change in the value of U_5) does not affect the value of the outflow rate X_O at equilibrium (since there is no directed path from f_O to v_O), even though f_O was obtained from the dynamic equation for the time derivative of the outflow rate $X_O(t)$.
+Similarly, targeting f_I with a soft intervention in the viral infection model has no effect on X_I at equilibrium and targeting f_C in the reaction network model has no effect on the equilibrium distribution of X_C .15 This suggests that the causal structure at equilibrium of perfectly adapted dynamical systems may differ from the transient causal structure.
 In the next section, we will use this idea to detect perfect adaptation from background knowledge and experimental data.